 Nepal: Current Situation

 Nepal is among the poorest, least developed countries in the world.
 25 per cent of the population lives on less than US $0.50 per day.
 Malnutrition rates are alarming: 41 per cent of the country’s children under five are stunted.
-Child mortality rates are high, especially in remote mountain villages where children die of common childhood diseases.
-These figures are related to low literacy rates.
+Child mortality rates are high, especially in remote mountain villages where children die of common childhood diseases (these figures are related to low literacy rates).
+In January 2018, Nepal was ranked last among 180 countries for air quality in the EPI report, which highlighted air pollution as a leading threat to public health.